Medicare generally offers an automatic renewal each year after the initial sign-up, although there are exceptions.

-Some people are automatically enrolled in Medicare, while other people have to register online, through the mail, or in person.
+Some people have automatic enrollment in Medicare, while others have to register online, through the mail, or in person.

-This article will focus on the details of initial enrollment and reenrollment for Medicare coverage.
+This article focuses on the details of initial enrollment and reenrollment for Medicare coverage.
 It also explains the enrollment periods, costs, and any penalties.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan: